Anjo World: Attractions

-Anjo World also features an attraction called Snow World Cebu, which is hosted in a three-story building.
+Anjo World also features an attraction called Snow World Cebu, which is hosted in a two-story building.
 It features ice sculptures, ice slide, and snow and has the capacity to accommodate 500 people.

 Anjo World recently opened Funtastic Arena during their anniversary last November 2022.
 An indoor family attraction that includes 3 new kiddie rides, more than 15 arcade games, and a 70-seat party area.

 Affiliation

 The amusement park is a member of the International Association of Amusement Parks and Attractions.